Alorel/heroku-cors-proxy/README.md

 For example, if you want the proxy to be accessible from `www.foo.com` and `foo.com` you can set this to `www.foo.com,foo.com`.

+Leave empty to allow all origins.

+## TARGET_WHITELIST

+Same as `ORIGIN_WHITELIST`, but for the domain names of URLs we're CORSing.

 ## CACHE_TIME

 Amount of time, in milliseconds, that cacheable responses will be stored in Redis.
 Omit or set to 0 to disable caching.